 CVE-2026-34280 Overview

-CVE-2026-34280 is a Missing Authentication vulnerability affecting the Job Profile Manager component of Oracle PeopleSoft Enterprise HCM Human Resources version 9.2.
-This vulnerability allows a high-privileged attacker with network access via HTTP to compromise the PeopleSoft Enterprise HCM Human Resources application.
-Successful exploitation enables unauthorized creation, deletion, or modification of critical data, as well as unauthorized access to sensitive HR information stored within the system.
+CVE-2026-34280 affects the Oracle PeopleSoft Enterprise HCM Human Resources product, specifically the Job Profile Manager component in version 9.2.
+The flaw allows a high-privileged attacker with network access via HTTP to compromise the application.
+Successful exploitation leads to unauthorized creation, deletion, or modification of critical data, as well as unauthorized read access to all PeopleSoft Enterprise HCM Human Resources accessible data.
+The weakness is categorized under [CWE-306] Missing Authentication for Critical Function.
+Oracle addressed the issue in the April 2026 Critical Patch Update.

 Critical Impact